ifip-summerschool/ifip-summerschool.github.io/README.md

 ├── index.html                  --> placeholder index.html file (no adaption needed)
-├── _pages                      --> contains markdown files that will be displayed as webpages ->here is the main content<- │   ├── archive       --> subfolder for old summer-school pages │   │   └── 2022.md --> Combined Archive Page of Summer School 2022 (for content see below) │   ├── call_for_paper.md
+├── _pages                      --> contains markdown files that will be displayed as webpages ->here is the main content<- │   ├── archive       --> subfolder for old summer-school pages │   │   └── 2022.md --> Combined Archive Page of Summer School 2022 (for HowTo see below) │   ├── call_for_paper.md
 │   ├── ...
 │   └── welcome.md